mengqimusic/Wingie2/README.md

 4. Put the files in "Libraries" under Documents/Arduino/Libraries

-5. Open Wingie2.ino
+5. Open Arduino software, click menu Sketch->Include Library->Manage Libraries, search for MIDI Library, find the one by Francois Best and install

-6. Choose port (cu.usbserial-xxxxx or cu.SLAB_USBtoUART).
+6. Open Wingie2.ino.
+Choose port (cu.usbserial-xxxxx or cu.SLAB_USBtoUART).
 Change the upload speed to 460800, hit upload

 ---